-Philosophy teaches students to think more deeply and rationally about everything: the world and its nature, knowledge and where it comes from, and what’s morally right and wrong.
+Philosophy teaches students to think more deeply and rationally about everything: how we ought to live, the sources and extent of knowledge, and the world and its nature.
 Philosophy asks thought-provoking questions about the mind, the self, God, free will, science, justice, and the Good Life.
-By engaging with philosophical questions, students learn to think analytically and independently, and they develop good skills at critical thinking, reasoning, writing, and communication.
+By engaging with challenging philosophical questions, students learn to think analytically and independently, and they develop excellent skills at critical thinking, reasoning, writing, and communication.

 Philosophy majors at Coastal benefit from small classes, supportive faculty, and a close-knit community of students.
 They also have opportunities to participate in student clubs, internships, study abroad, experiential learning, and leadership programs.

 Studying philosophy is good preparation for any kind of career, including careers in business, medicine, science, law, public policy, education…anything where good thinking and good reasoning is required.

 (For more, see the American Philosophical Association's "Philosophy: A Brief Guide for Undergraduates.")